 Soil Quality Restoration

 Healthy soil is the key to preventing polluted runoff.
-As buildings and houses are built top soil is removed and the remaining sub-soil is compacted by all the grading and construction activity.
-The owner is left with heavily compacted subsoils, usually with high clay content and little organic matter after construction is complete.
+As buildings and houses are built topsoil is removed and the remaining subsoil is compacted by the grading and construction activity.
+The owner is left with heavily compacted subsoil, usually with a high clay content and little organic matter after construction is complete.

-Lawns with good soil quality reduce the need for watering, and minimize the need for fertilizers and pesticides.
+Contrary to popular belief, lawns with good soil quality reduce the need for watering and minimize the need for fertilizers and pesticides.
 Healthy turfgrass in good soil has a deeper root system that can better withstand summer dry spells and ward off pest infestations without the addition of chemicals.
-Yards with poor, compacted soil contribute to water quality problems due to their inability to infiltrate and absorb water or make it available to turfgrass.
-Compacted soil also requires more fertilizers and pesticides, both of which could end up in runoff and eventually adding to pollution in our local creek and streams.
+Yards with poor, compacted soil contribute to water quality problems due to their inability to absorb water or infiltrate it to the roots of turfgrass.
+Compacted soil also requires more fertilizers and pesticides, both of which could end up in runoff and contribute to pollution in our local creek and streams.

 Soil quality restoration is the process of improving soil health on new or existing lawns.
-It is so simple - start by reducing soil compaction and increasing organic matter content with the addition of compost.
+It is so simple - start by reducing soil compaction through tillage or aeration and increasing organic matter content with the addition of compost.
 Soil quality restoration leads to healthier, more functional soils and to landscapes that can absorb more rainfall.